From BR Bullpen

 He was signed to a hefty raise as a free agent by the Boston Red Sox the following off-season.
 He was one of the key pieces of the puzzle for Boston when it ended its 86-year title drought.
 In the regular season, he saved 32 games, then gave up only one earned run in 14 postseason innings as the Red Sox disposed of the Angels, Yankees and Cardinals in their run to the title; he saved a game in each series and posted a win in Game 1 of the World Series as well.
 He was on the mound for the series-clinching out, relaying Edgar Renteria's ground ball to Doug Mientkiewicz at first base to nail a 3-0 win and start a massive celebration.

 After that dominating streak, Keith Foulke began to show signs of overuse in 2005.
-His ERA rose to 5.91, he only saved 15 games and he was not iused in the postseason.
+His ERA rose to 5.91, he only saved 15 games and he was not used in the postseason.
 In 2006, he did not save a single game, pitching 50 mediocre innings from the back of the bullpen.
 He became a free agent after the season, signed a contract with the Cleveland Indians but retired in spring training as he could not find his old groove.
-After sitting out a year, he attempted a comeback with the Athletics in 2008 and made the team out of spring training, showing signs of his old dominance and prompting speculation that he could reclaim his old job if the A's trade their closer Huston Street for prospects in order for Oakland to complete the re-building it started in the off-season.
+After sitting out a year, he attempted a comeback with the Athletics in 2008 and made the team out of spring training, showing signs of his old dominance and prompting speculation that he could reclaim his old job if the A's traded their closer Huston Street for prospects in order for Oakland to complete the re-building it started in the off-season.
+However, in the end, he only went 0-3, 4.06 with one save in 31 games, pitching 31 innings and became a free agent at the end of the year.

 Notable Achievements